andredesousa/css-best-practices/README.md

 ## Avoid @mixin everywhere

-When we don’t have to use mixins, just don’t do it.
+When we don't have to use mixins, just don't do it.
 When we use mixins, they have to be well-structured and maintained in a rigorous way.
 Using mixins for no good reason is the best way to get lost when the project grows.
 They can cause side effects and become hard to update when they are used in many places.
 Mixins are here to avoid repeating yourself by keeping a Single Source of Truth.
-Also, we don’t have to use mixins to prefix CSS properties because we have plugins like [Autoprefixer](https://github.com/postcss/autoprefixer).
+Also, we don't have to use mixins to prefix CSS properties because we have plugins like [Autoprefixer](https://github.com/postcss/autoprefixer).

 ## Avoid @extend everywhere

-It’s not absolutely, always, definitely bad, but it usually is.
+It's not absolutely, always, definitely bad, but it usually is.
 The problems with `@extend` are manifold, but to summarize:

-- It’s actually worse for performance than mixins are;
+- It's actually worse for performance than mixins are;
-- It’s greedy.
-Sass’ `@extend` will `@extend` every instance of a class that it finds, giving us crazy-long selector chains;
+- It's greedy.
+Sass will `@extend` every instance of a class that it finds, giving us crazy-long selector chains;
 - It moves things around your codebase.
 Source order is vital in CSS, so moving selectors around your project should always be avoided;
 - It obscures the paper-trail. `@extend` hides a lot of complexity in our Sass.